Eidophor

-An Eidophor was a video projector used to create theater-sized images from an analog video signal.
+An Eidophor was a video projector developed in the 1940s, used to create theater-sized images from an analog video signal.
 The name Eidophor is derived from the Greek word-roots eido and phor meaning 'image' and 'bearer' (carrier).
 Its basic technology was the use of electrostatic charges to deform an oil surface.

-Origins and use
+History and use

-The idea for the original Eidophor was conceived in 1939 in Zurich by Swiss physicist Fritz Fischer, professor at the Labor für technische Physik of the Swiss Federal Institute of Technology, with the first prototype being unveiled in 1943.
+The idea for the original Eidophor was conceived in 1939 in Zürich by Swiss physicist Fritz Fischer, professor at the Labor für technische Physik of the Swiss Federal Institute of Technology, with the first prototype being unveiled in 1943.
 A basic patent was filed on November 8, 1939, in Switzerland and granted by the United States Patent and Trademark Office (patent no. 2,391,451) to Friederich Ernst Fischer for the Process and appliance for projecting television pictures on 25 December 1945.

 During the Second World War, Edgar Gretener worked together with Fischer at the Institute of Technical Physics to develop a prototype.
 When Gretener launched his own company Dr. Edgar Gretener AG in 1941 to develop enciphering equipment for the Swiss army, he stopped working on Eidophor.
 Hugo Thiemann took over this responsibility at the ETH.
 After six years of work on this project at the ETH, Thiemann moved together with the project to the company Dr. Edgar Gretener AG, which was licensed by the ETH to further develop Eidophor, following Fischer's death in 1947.

 An original August 1952 magazine article in the Radio and Television News credits the development of the Eidophor to Edgar Gretener.